aydinnemati/docs/storage/ceph/docs/deployment/osd.md

 $ sudo ceph orch daemon add osd *<host>*:*<device-path>*
 ```
 - > ## remove osd
-Removing an OSD from a cluster involves two steps:
+removing an OSD from a cluster involves two steps:
 1. evacuating all placement groups (PGs) from the cluster
 2. removing the PG-free OSD from the cluster
 ```bash